joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 * The **exposure preview** button, on the front of the camera near your right middle or ring finger: I like having "shutter speed preview" set to ON.
 Poke the button repeatedly if you want to alter it.

 I use four **custom "Fn" button settings** for manual photography.
 Specifically, the directional buttons embedded in the large dial around MENU button on the back.
 They're easy to press with your thumb without having to look away from the viewfinder.
 By default those buttons are unassigned, so setting them doesn't alter anything else on the camera.

-You can assign Fn buttons by holding them down for a couple of seconds, and when a menu appears, select the feature you like and touch MENU to save your selection.
+You can assign each Fn button by pressing it for a couple of seconds: when a menu appears, select the feature you like and touch MENU to save your selection.

 * The "up" button to control the **Metering Mode:** spot, average, etc.